Ratismal/bot-prefix-list/README.md

 - `example` - ExampleBot#1234 (Dean#9114), ExampleBot2#6969 (Clyde#0000)

 ## Contributing
 Make a pull request, adding your own prefix to the list.
-Try not to overlap, but if you have a public bot running on a default prefix used by someone else, it's probably okay to overlap.
+Try not to overlap, but if you already have a public bot running on a prefix used by someone else, it's probably okay to overlap.